Alternative Graph Neural Networks: Synergizing GEV Models and Deep Learning for Travel Mode Choice Modeling: Results

-As a summary, our empirical results demonstrate the success of the NestGNN design for mode choice analysis.
-On the one side, it retains the regularity of the substitution and elasticity patterns by resembling the two-layer substitution patterns in the NL model.
-On the other side, it presents significant flexibility in model specification due to the high-dimensional hyperparameter space.
-While we tested only three NL specifications, we can easily examine hundreds of NestGNN models, all of which retain the core substitution properties of NL models.
-Naturally, such a large model design space in NestGNNs leads to higher predictive performance.
-As ASU-DNN serves as the counterpart of MNL in the DNN model family, here we present NestGNN as the counterpart of NL through the innovative concept of alternative graph and message passing algorithm.
+Overall, our empirical results demonstrate how to impose behavioral constraints to varying degrees using alternative graphs.
+The MNL and ASU-DNN are the most restrictive ones following the classical IIA constraint; the NL and Nested Alt-GNNs relax some constraints by following the two-layer substitution patterns in the classical NL model; the Complete and Attention Alt-GNNs are the most flexible forms with still reasonable elasticity patterns.
+Meanwhile, Alt-GNNs present significant flexibility in model specification due to the high-dimensional hyperparameter space.
+While we tested only three NL specifications, we can easily examine hundreds of Nested Alt-GNN models, all of which retain the core substitution properties of NL models.